ericnewton/loggo/INSTALL.md

 -------------

 The kafka consumer that injects log entries into Accumulo can be run from the accumulo directory.
-Link or copy the loggo jar into the accumulo lib directory.
+Link or copy the loggo jar files into the accumulo lib directory.
 You can create a loggo server config file from the defaults file, and then run the server: